TamimiGitHub/asyncapi-to-postman/README.md

 # AsyncAPI to Postman Collections

-This utility takes in an asyncAPI file as an input parameter and outputs a Postman collection.
-Note that the events are converted to POST requests sent to the Solace PubSub+ REST Port
+This utility takes in any JSON formatted AsyncAPI file as an input parameter and outputs a Postman collections file that can then be imported to Postman.
+Note that the events are converted to POST requests sent to the Solace PubSub+ broker on the REST Port.

 ## How to run